Baby Separation Anxiety - The More Your Baby Clings, the More You Let Him! 10 Tips to Ease Baby Separation Anxiety

 Plus, there are ways to make this phase go easier for all of you.

-If you recognize some of the following typical signs of baby separation anxiety, then yes, your parental instinct may be correct:
+If you recognize some of the following typical signs of separation anxiety in babies, then yes, your parental instinct may be correct:

 • Your baby is very clingy and wants to be in your proximity all the time (preferably in your arms).